AlexWang1987/alexwang1987.github.io/foundations/css/css.md

     }
 }
 ```
-they are all tree-base structures.
+They are all tree-base structures.
 In CSS world, all children can inherit style attributes from its ancestors.
+But in web component building process, we sometimes don't want our components to be changable or influenced by other styles.

 ### what is exactly cascading way?